Free CT Motorcycle Permit Test 2026

 In Connecticut, you must be 16 to get a motorcycle permit.
 You must also first have a valid Connecticut driver’s license before applying.

 Those under 18 need parental consent.
-They also need an 8-hour safety course, which you can find at the DMV office and on the CT DMV website.
+They also need an 8-hour safety course, which can be found at the DMV office and on the CT DMV website.

 How many people fail the CT permit test?

-Connecticut failure rates are not always made public, but data does show more than 40% fail nationally.
-Those failures can happen on many tests, including those needed to get a driver’s license.
+Connecticut failure rates are not always made public, but data does show that more than 40% fail nationally.
+Those failures can occur on many tests, including those required to obtain a driver’s license.

 You can visit any of the many DMV locations to find additional resources.
 Be sure you are fully prepared and test-ready.